What is XSRF?

 You may be wondering why I'm only checking POST variables to prevent XSRF rather than both POST and GET.
 The answer is because GET should never be susceptible to such an attack if you're using it correctly.

 So when should you use GET and when should you use POST?
 Well, it's all in the name.
-GET variables ideally should be used when the contents of the page are read-only, so nothing on the page gets changed by the request.
+GET requests ideally should be used when the contents of the page are read-only, so nothing gets changed by the request.
 So a GET request should be idempotent (I should be able to trigger the same GET request as many times as I want and it shouldn't affect the result I get.
 Basically, you want to make sure it doesn't have any side-effects).
 POST should be used whenever it causes a destructive action (I don't just mean deletes...
 I mean destructive as in something changes).
 So login, logout, updates, creation, deletion, comments, voting, etc.

 This is why browsers will generally prompt you to confirm when resending a POST request, whereas they won't with a GET request.
 This is because a POST request will generally change the outcome each time it is run so you want to make sure you're not going to accidentally run it again and change something you didn't want to.
 A GET request shouldn't change any data that way, and so it doesn't need to be confirmed.